-Unless you have a medical card or a GP Visit Card, visits to family doctors are not free.
+Unless you have a medical card or a GP visit card, visits to GPs are not free.
 In order to qualify for a GP visit card, you must meet the eligibility rules below and be ordinarily resident in Ireland.
-That is, you must be currently living here and intend to continue to live here for a year.
+That is, you must have been, or intend to be, living in Ireland for at least one year.
 You can read more about entitlement to public health services here.
 You must also meet specific income guidelines.